raspberrypilearning/bike-gloves/en/step_3.md

 Add the LED to the back of the glove and bend the legs up to secure it.

-Make the sharp edges are away from your hand.
+Keep the sharp edges are away from your hand.
 You can trim the legs with snippers.

 ![LED added to glove](images/circuit_5.jpeg)